 What are your disappointments of Galaxy S21 Ultra?

-Please let us know your thoughts on the Galaxy S21 Ultra or your disappointments of Galaxy S21 Ultra in the comments.
+Please let us know your thoughts on the Galaxy S21 Ultra or your disappointment with Galaxy S21 Ultra in the comments.

 - Galaxy S21 new features guides.